 The eSSIF-Lab functional architecture is not final.
 This section is an example of how work that is currently being done may already be documented for the purpose of furthering discussions and providing inspiration to readers.

 The requester starts the transaction by pointing his web-browser to a web-page of the provider that (a) explains how to get a parking permit, and (b) provides a parking-permit application form that needs to be filled in.
-Technically, this means that the browser does a GET request to an endpoint that is serviced by the providers TVE component.
+Technically, this means that the browser does a GET request to an endpoint that is serviced by the providers data collector component.

-The TVE services this request by creating an empty form of a type appropriate for the request.
+The data collector services this request by creating an empty form of a type appropriate for the request.
 Then, it continues with requesting data to fill in the form (and providing data as requested by the other Party).
-It starts this by providing a web page that includes the form to be filled in, as well as a deep-link, QR-code or something similar that allows the requester’s browser (plug-in) or SSI-app to contact the provider-endpoint and set up a secure communications channel through which both can communicate electronically.
-From then on there are two channels between the requester and the provider: one is a traditional (manual) web-browser - web-server channel, the other is one within which the SSI-Agents of various Parties will be communicating.
+It starts this by providing a web page that includes the form to be filled in, as well as a deep-link, QR-code or something similar that allows the requester’s browser (plug-in) or SSI-app to contact the provider-endpoint and set up a secure communication channel through which both can communicate electronically.
+From then on there are two channels between the requester and the provider: one is a traditional (manual) web-browser - web-server channel, the other is one within which the SSI-Agents of various parties will be communicating.